Kapendev/parin/README.md

 dub run popka:setup
 ```

-The last line will download raylib and create some folders necessary for Popka to function properly.
-The folders:
+The final line modifies the default app.d and dub.json files, downloads raylib, and creates the necessary folders for Popka to function properly.
+The following folders will be created:

-* assets: This folder is used to store game assets such as images, sounds and fonts.
+* assets: This folder is used to store game assets.
 * web: This folder is used for exporting to the web.

-The last line also changes the default app.d and dub.json files.
 Once the installation is complete, you should be able to compile/run with:

 ```bash